-The tournament is organized for the first time and University of Toronto will be the host.
-Open to six chess teams from five different Universities in the United States and Canada, the “Ivy League Challenge” will be one of the strongest University Team Competitions in North America.
-Harvard, Yale, Princeton, Michigan and University of Toronto will be represented in this year’s tournament and the hope is to attract participation from even more Canadian and U.S. Post-Secondary Schools in the years to follow.
+The tournament is organized for a second time and University of Toronto is the host.
+Open to six chess teams from five different Universities in the United States and Canada, the “Ivy League Challenge” is one of the strongest University Team Competitions in North America.
+Harvard, Yale, Princeton, MIT and University of Toronto will be represented in this year’s tournament and the hope is to attract participation from even more Canadian and U.S. Post-Secondary Schools in the years to follow.

 Each team will have four players and may have up to two alternates.
 The rules for the “Ivy League Challenge” can be accessed here.
-All rounds will be held at the Hart House and the games will be broadcast live on the Hart House Chess Club website.
+All rounds will be held at the Hart House East Common Room and all games will be broadcast live on the Hart House Chess Club website.

-You can watch the games in live streaming here.
+You can view the results here and watch the games in live streaming here.
 The tournament schedule is as follows:

-Friday, November 9th– Hart House South Dining Hall
+Friday, November 8th– Hart House East Common Room

 Opening Ceremony: 10:00 AM